Predict Material Heating

-Sometimes it is important to not only predict the deformation response of a product when exposed to a mechanical load history, but also predict how the dissipated viscoplastic energy is converted to temperature changes in the material.
+Sometimes it is important to not only predict the deformation response of a product when exposed to a mechanical load history, but also predict material heating due to the dissipated viscoplastic energy.
 That is, it is important to capture the fully coupled thermo-mechanical response of the product in its intended environment.

 In the example presented here, I will show how to perform this type of FE analysis using Abaqus/Explicit and a temperature-dependent material model from the PolyUMod library.
 The first step setting up the analysis is to create a suitable material model.
 In this case I selected the Three Network (TN) model from the PolyUMod library.
 I used the default material parameters that are available in MCalibration, and which corresponds to a generic ultra high molecular weight polyethylene (UHMWPE) material tested at room temperature.
 The following figure shows the predicted stress-strain response at room temperature.

 Note that all files that are used in this example can be downloaded using the link at the end of the post.
 To make the example more interesting I created a temperature-dependent TN model using the Multi-Temperature model framework.
 This model framework allows the material parameters of any PolyUMod material model to become fully temperature dependent.
 The first step to achieve this is to export the room temperature model from MCalibration into a separate txt-file using the Export Material model option in MCalibration, see the following image:

 Here I need to select “PolyUMod External File”.
 In a real problem I would then repeat this step for each temperature of interest.
 Here, I will simply scale the predicted stress response by a factor of 0.8 to get an estimation of the stress-strain response at a temperature of 50°C. This is easy to do in MCalibration by selecting the menu option “Set or Scale Material Parameters”, and then specifying the 0.8 reduction factor.